-For more information, click on Learn more about express settings.
-To learn about how these settings affect your privacy, click on Privacy statement.
+For more information, click Learn more about express settings.
+To learn about how these settings affect your privacy, click Privacy statement.

 Enter your Microsoft account email address and password.

 If you have more than one Microsoft account, you'll need to choose one.
-For more info, see Which email address should I use for my Microsoft account?
+For more information, see Which email address should I use for my Microsoft account?

-We'll send a security code to the alternate email address or phone number you've set up for this account, and you'll need to enter that code to verify that you're the account owner.
+We'll send a security code to the alternative email address or phone number you've set up for this account, and you'll need to enter that code to verify that you're the account owner.
 This helps us protect your account and devices when you access sensitive info.
-If you don't have alternate contact info set up for the account yet, you'll be asked to provide it now.
+If you don't have alternative contact info set up for the account yet, you'll be asked to provide it now.